our shortlist of important tips to know before off-roading in Death Valley

 - Places to restock or get a hot meal are few and far between.
 There are 6 main “settlements” in the Death Valley area to find limited groceries, ice and gasoline.
 We have enjoyed taking a break at these places: Panamint Springs Resort, Stovepipe Wells, Furnace Creek, Shoshone, Beatty and Amargosa .

 - Roads are constantly changed by the harsh environment.
-Guide books and maps cannot stay current so be prepared for rock slides and changes to your route.
+Guide books and maps cannot stay current so be prepared for rockslides and changes to your route.

 - File a “flight plan.”
 This is pilot jargon to make an itinerary and let someone know when and where you plan to travel and explore in case a search rescue is needed.
+Get our easy template for sharing your itinerary with friends and family here.

 - WATER!
 This seems obvious but don’t underestimate carrying plenty of water.
 At least 1 gallon per person per day for drinking and minimal washing.
 Don’t forget that your vehicle may need water too.